milkslurpee/CS312/Project1/project-rsa/rsa-project-report.md

 - Theoretical order of growth: again, O(k*n^4)
 - Measured constant of proportionality for theoretical order: 3.21 × 10^(-9)
-- Empirical order of growth (if different from theoretical): The growth was pretty all over the place.
-Near the end its growth rate was quote bad, closer to O(n^5)
+- Empirical order of growth (if different from theoretical): n^3.14
 - Measured constant of proportionality for empirical order: 7.79 × 10^(-13)

+Our empirical runtime was a bit faster than our theoretical runtime.
+I imagine it is just due to efficiencies in modern cpu caching and python interpreters.

 ![img](rsa_keygen_analysis.png)